bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 20°
-- Partly Cloudy
+- Cloudy
-- 77% humidity
+- 72% humidity
-- 13 mph wind
+- 12 mph wind
-- 70% cloud cover
+- 89% cloud cover
 - 23 AQI 🟩
 - 0.94 inches of rain and 0.32 inches of snow expected in the next 48 hours